War pension for surviving partners and dependants

 Funeral expenses grant

-Under both the War Pension Scheme and the AFCS, there is provision for a funeral expenses grant if the death was attributable to service.
-The War Pension Scheme pays up to £2,200 toward funeral costs where the death was service-related, or where the deceased was receiving Constant Attendance Allowance at the time of death.
+Under the War Pension Scheme, there is provision for a funeral expenses grant if the death was attributable to service.
+The scheme pays up to £2,200 toward funeral costs where the death was service-related, or where the deceased was receiving Constant Attendance Allowance at the time of death.

 This is separate from the general Funeral Expenses Payment administered by the DWP, which is means-tested.
 The war pension funeral grant is not means-tested – it is available regardless of your income or savings.

-Include a request for the funeral grant when you make your main claim to Veterans UK.
+Include a request for the funeral grant when you make your main claim to Veterans UK, and keep the funeral director’s invoice.

 (Source: gov.uk – War Widow(er) Pension)